mzahana/indoor-nav-at-risclab/off-board_control_via_udp_wifi_connection.md

 Official Roving Network documentation
 * [Reference Manual](http://dlnmh9ip6v2uc.cloudfront.net/datasheets/Wireless/WiFi/WiFly-RN-UM.pdf)

 Connect the WiFi module to the XBee explorer USB board and connect it to the computer.
 You will need to use a serial terminal.
 For Mac, use the Mac terminal.
-For Windows it is recommended to use *TerTerm*.
+For Windows it is recommended to use *TeraTerm*.

 On a Mac terminal, use the screen command to log into the Wifly